Office: McElhaney Hall, Room 213-D

 Comparative Systems, Economic History, Industrial Organization, Managerial Economics, and Statistical Graphics

-Dr. Willard Radell has been a professor at IUP since 1981.
-His main teaching areas are Managerial Economics and Economic History.
-Dr. Radell earned his PhD at the University of Illinois, Urbana-Champaign.
-His PhD fields were Industrial Organization and
+Willard Radell has been a professor at IUP since 1981.
+His main teaching areas are managerial economics and economic history.
+Radell earned his PhD at the University of Illinois, Urbana-Champaign.
+His PhD fields were industrial organization and Regrlation,

-Regulation, Economic History, Comparative Economic Systems, and Public Finance.
-He also holds master's and bachelor's degrees in economics from the University of Illinois where he also lettered in football and wrestling.
+economic history, comparative economic systems, and public finance.
+He also holds master’s and bachelor’s degrees in economics from the University of Illinois, where he also lettered in football and wrestling.

 Areas, Industrial Crisis Quarterly (later re-named Organization and Environment), Cuban

 In addition to actively serving on many university and department committees, Radell was an elected member of the IUP University Senate for over 30 years.